yashkumat/date-gpt/README.md

 # Date-GPT

-Generate message with intent to reply for message using OpenAI.
+AI generated message with intent to reply on any message using OpenAI.

 ## Demo